ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

 ## Analysing problems

 ::: TODO
+- Prio 1: Make "Case study: lower bounds" a Section, which is only online, move after "Common misunderstandings"
 - Prio 2: rewrite this text, more examples and help in how to analyse problems
 :::